kalkun/KUPython/README.md

                 result += assigns.checkassignments(folder)
             return result

-  > Since the result from getstatus will be html formatted it can just be dumped to a file.
+  - Since the result from getstatus will be html formatted it can just be dumped to a file.

-        def dump(html)
+        def dump(html):
             dump = open('result.html', 'w')
             dump.write(html)
             dump.close()